openlegacy/openlegacy-public-ide-demos/sq-server-sp/demo-sql-server-stored-procedures/README.md

    ```
    </details>
-2. Run the JUnit by Right Clicking on the project -> Run As -> JUnit Tests.
+2. Run the JUnit by right-clicking on the project -> Run As -> JUnit Tests.
 The expected result is two tests passing.

 ## Step 4 – Create APIs from SDK

 1. Open the New Project Wizard:
    - File → New → OpenLegacy API Project.
 2. Define the project name as `microsoft-sqlserver-sp-api`.
-3. Click at the **Default Package** field, to automatically fill it up.
+3. Click in the **Default Package** field, to automatically populate it.
 4. Press Next and add the SDK project that was created in **Step 1**  as the reference project.
-5. Right click on the project and navigate to Openlegacy → Generate API from SDK
+5. Right-click on the project and navigate to Openlegacy → Generate API from SDK
 6. Define the Service name as `ExpiredCards`.
 7. Open the SDK folder
 8. Add the **ProcGetAllExpiredCreditCards** to the **Output box** then click **OK**.